jdivock/BadMoviePoll/README.md

 - Case where removing the last vote removes movie from list
 - Handle movies that have already been accepted and viewed
 - Next Movie Night on <x> day showing <y> movie
-- Vote rows and Add movie rows should be the same component
-- Just replace one table with the next when the user searches
 - Better disabled styles
-- Separate vote / total cells
-- Make vote an actual button
+- Clean up movie results with max-height animation
 - Jest tests
   - Maybe some e2e stuff as well
 - Login Page
   - Only allow hugeinc addresses
   - Handle if/when user logs out of G+
+- ? - Just replace one table with the next when the user searches

 License
 ----